laere/To-Do-List/README.md

 **Added ability to remove one task at a time! <strong>DONE</strong>

 **Replace onclick handler with Event Listeners! <strong>DONE</strong>

+Add a message that informs user to enter task on empty input!

 Add Media Queries!